 Free PDF: 25 Ways to Thank Your Customers

 For more ideas, check out this handy guide to building a loyal customer base.

-In a study from the Journal of Applied Social Psychology, researchers found that waiters and waitresses could increase their tips by 23 percent by the simple act of returning to tables with a second set of mints.
-The researchers concluded that the mints created the feeling of a personalized experience for the customers who received them.
-So, it was the personalized service that made their day, not the small gift in itself.
+Another example: in a study from the Journal of Applied Social Psychology, researchers found that waiters and waitresses could increase their tips by 23 percent through the simple act of returning to tables with a second set of mints.

-The best way to improve your customer service efforts is to utilize the channel your customers most prefer.
-Research has shown the death of email support has been greatly exaggerated.
-However, you need to pick the channel that makes the most sense for your business.
-Hosting companies, for example, know that live chats are critical when their customers’ sites go down; other companies may have customers who prefer using self-service, or even phone support.
+It’s important to make sure you’re providing support on the channels that make the most sense for your business and your customers.
+Hosting companies, for example, know that live chat is critical when their customers’ sites go down; other companies may have customers who prefer using self-service, or even phone support.

 Free PDF: Choosing the Right Support Channels for Your Business

 It’s better to excel at a few channels than to spread your team thin and provide poor service.
 Download this simple, free guide to choosing the best customer support channels for you and your customers.

 Make customer support a communal effort